Selling Gifted Property vs. Selling Inherited Property

 What is the estate tax?

 An estate tax is a tax the government levies on estates exceeding a certain value.
-When calculating the value of an estate, the government takes everything the decedent owned into account: homes, cars, jewelry, art, investments, etc.
+When calculating the value of an estate, the government takes everything the decedent owns into account, from homes to investments, cars, jewelry, art, and more.

-As of 2024, the government only places estate taxes on estates with a value of $13.61 million or higher.
-The Tax Cuts and Jobs Act of 2017 established this threshold.
-Note that unless Congress renews it, the threshold will drop to $6 million in 2026.
+B!T note: The Tax Cuts and Jobs Act of 2017 established the current estate tax threshold.
+Unless Congress renews it, the threshold will drop to about $7 million in 20262.

-For estates whose value exceeds $13.61 million, estate tax rates range from 18% to 40% depending on the estate’s gross value, minus certain debts and expenses.
+For estates whose value exceeds $13.99 million, estate tax rates range from 18% to 40% — just like the gift tax — depending on the estate’s gross value, minus certain debts and expenses.

 Just as with a gifted house, sales of an inherited house may result in capital gains taxes, but there is one key benefit to selling an inherited house to keep in mind.